Beacon Line: Current and future use

 One current use of the line is as the Dutchess Rail Trail.
 The portion of the line which was the former Maybrook Line was double-tracked; the Beacon Secondary Track was single-tracked.
 Dutchess County acquired right-of-way along the Beacon Secondary to continue Phase III of the rail-trail project.
 A dual-use bicycle and walking trail, the extended Maybrook Trailway, has been completed along a 25-mile stretch of the Beacon Line from near to the North end of the Putnam County Trailway in Carmel, NY., northwards to the south end of the Dutchess Rail Trail in Hopewell Junction, NY.
 The trail was completed in January 2021.
 The Maybrook Trailway through here was built as a "rail with trail" project, with paved trailway running parallel to existing track.

 In February 2021, Metro-North filed to abandon a 41 mi segment of the Beacon Line between Beacon and the New York-Connecticut border, pursuant to the Housatonic Railroad's trackage rights being resolved.
 This would allow for the extension of the Empire State Trail.
 Housatonic indicated its opposition to the proposed abandonment.
 The two railroad companies began discussing a settlement of the issue in September 2022.
+The Housatonic Railroad notified the Surface Transportation Board it was no longer opposing the abandonment in January 2023, and the MTA sought approval to convert the line into a rail trail.
+The STB denied Metro-North's abandonment and trail conversion request in July 2023, citing procedural and legal issues with the filing.
+Metro-North again filed for abandonment in December 2023.
+The filing was approved and took effect in February 2024.